nbrest/kamehouse/README.md

     - Tools > Preferences > All Settings > Interfaces > Main Interfaces: **[x]** Web
     - Tools > Preferences > All Settings > Interfaces > Main Interfaces > Lua: Set HTTP password to
       1 (or anything else and then update the password in the vlcplayer table in kamehouse)
+    - Tools > Preferences > All Settings > Interfaces > Main Interfaces > Qt > Show notification popup on track change: `Never` when using kamehouse-desktop or `When minimized` when not using kamehouse-desktop

 ### VNC Server